Free life insurance quotes in minutes

 What is no-exam life insurance?

-When you apply for life insurance, you usually have to take an in-person medical exam that is similar to an annual physical.
+Traditionally, when you apply for life insurance, you often have to take an in-person medical exam that’s similar to an annual physical.

 • First, you have to answer a series of questions about your health, lifestyle, and social habits, including any current prescriptions.